omeka/omeka-s-enduser/docs/modules/fedoraconnector.md

 The first checkbox offers the option to import the Fedora Vocabulary into your Omeka S install’s Vocabularies.
 The second checkbox offers the option to import the Linked Data Platform Vocabulary into your Omeka S install’s Vocabularies.
 If you do so, data in these vocabularies will also be imported into Omeka S.

-You can check these boxes when you first install Fedora Connector or at a later point.
-Note that unchecking the boxes will not delete the vocabularies - you would have to do that from the [vocabularies](../content/vocabularies.md) tab in the admin dashboard.
+You can check these boxes when you first install Fedora Connector, or at a later point via the `Configure` button in the [Modules](../modules/index.md#managing-modules) list

 ## Import Data
 To use Fedora Connector, navigate to the tab labelled *Fedora Connector* on the left-hand navigation of the admin dashboard.
 This will automatically take you to the Import sub-tab.